Women's Health Magazine interview with

 MANY PEOPLE HAVE PHOBIAS INVOLVING FOOD, BUT WHY?
 WE LOOK AT SOME COMMON EATING PHOBIAS, AND DISCOVER WHAT YOU CAN DO IF YOU'RE AFFECTED.

+Imagine a bowl of semolina on a table.
+Beside it, picture a wad of glittering cash - five million pounds, in fact.
+Would you eat the semolina if you could have the money?
 For most of us the response would be a resounding yes, but for a small number of people the answer would be no. This, according to Hypno-Analyst Harry Cannon, is the response he needs to be sure his client has a food phobia.
-'I have to quantify it because the human creature has a great capacity to exaggerate', he says.
+'I have to quantify it because human beings have a great capacity to exaggerate', he says.

 All Kinds Of Food